 The last time Neil Wagner played a match in Bangladesh last time he played for his native South Africa at any level.
 That knowledge of conditions and pitches, albeit more than five years old, played a part in his maiden five-wicket haul during the second Test between Bangladesh and New Zealand.

-"Of course I remember that tour," Wagner said.
+was also the "Of course I remember that tour," Wagner said.
 "I remember the fields, the wickets and the players.
 Nasir [Hossain] and Mushfiqur [Rahim] were playing in that series too, it was my first subcontinent experience and was a learning experience that helped this time, definitely."

 Wagner opened the bowling for South Africa Academy when he came to Bangladesh for a four-week tour in 2008.
 He took four wickets in two four-day matches and two more in a one-day tri-series also involving the Pakistan academy.
 A few weeks later, he played in the Liverpool league before heading to New Zealand to play in the State Championship the following season.
 He cut off his South African connections and four years later in July 2012, made his Test debut for New Zealand in the West Indies.